miguelrfernandes/miguelrfernandes/README.md

 I love coding and have worked on several projects during my academic journey and in my free time.

 I have created a [web app](https://www.miguelroquefernandes.com/wodl-solver) with 30k monthly unique users for the last 2 years.
 It uses vanilla HTML, CSS, JavaScript, and PHP.
-At the time, I was learning PHP as a challenge, so this was not a serious project and I wouldn't choose PHP to create something nowadays.
+At the time, I was learning PHP as a challenge, so this was not a serious project.
 The project required web scraping, which was done using Puppeteer, Python Selenium, and Python beautifulsoup.

 [Next.js Challenge](https://gitfront.io/r/miguelrfernandes/vGGQvyf3HtTc/nextjs-challenge/)
-Recently, I completed a quick challenge using Next.js and Python Flask.
-This is the approach that I'd use if starting a new project from scratch.
+This a quick challenge using Next.js and Python Flask.
+This is an approach that I'd use if starting a new side project.

 [MSc Thesis Project](https://research.miguelroquefernandes.com/)
 This project, which is related to my MSc thesis, is built with Next.js and a Python backend.